ZenonSeth/logistica/ROADMAP.md

 ## Low priority
 - Add compatibility with on_move_node - used by mods that teleport nodes
-- Demander modes: AND/OR
-  - Mode AND: supply target with "item 1 AND item 2..."
-  - Mode OR: supply target with "item 1" OR (if not available) "item 2"
-- Add tabs to Access Point GUI, split and extend funcionality

 ## Other changes to consider
-- Mesecons compat
 - Direct pipeworks compatibility
 - Direct tubelib compatibility
 - API improvements